PurpleHominid/MSExcel-VBA-Samples/README.md

 End Sub
 ```

-## Determin the value of a CheckBox using the control name and identifies the ROW/COL
+## Determine the value of a CheckBox using the control name and identifies the ROW/COL
 ```
 Sub ImproveJSValidation_Click()
     Dim b As Object, vName As Variant, RowNo As Integer, ColNo As Integer, lValue As Long, bState As Boolean